 Filters the size of a hot water tank with pipes and tubes traversing the walls – this is the image that comes to mind with home water treatments.
 The price tag is just as hefty as the term “whole house” is often associated with the technology.

 The truth is, the size and cost can be minimal.
 We recommend a 5 stage under the sink setup.
-It fits neatly in the cupboard under your kitchen/ laundry room/ whatever room you want sink – and can be rented for a mere $30.00 per month.
+The Watts 525 Pro Unit fits neatly in the cupboard under your kitchen/ laundry room/ whatever room you want sink – and can be purchased or rented for a mere $30.00 per month.

 Please don’t think you are being cheap with this option, consumer reports galore sing the praises of this simple solution; you are a being savvy instead.
 The 5 stage system is also suitable for most well water supplies but, a professional should confirm your source.